spinnaker/spinnaker.github.io/setup/security/authorization/service-accounts/index.md

 Service Accounts enable the ability for automatically triggered pipelines to modify resources in protected accounts or applications.
-Practically speaking, this means that a Git commit could trigger a Jenkins build that could kick then off a pipeline to deploy the newly built image in your access-controlled QA environment.
+Practically speaking, this means that a Git commit could trigger a Jenkins build that could then kick off a pipeline to deploy the newly built image in your access-controlled QA environment.
+The pipeline would run utilizing the permissions of the service account.
 Service accounts are NOT authenticated accounts but abstractions around permissions for roles.

 ## Creating service accounts